Edsch9086/StormworksLua/SwerveController/scope.md

-the goal here was to create a lua-based swerve drive system that can:
+## the goal here was to create a lua-based swerve drive system that is:

-## H2 - be easy to configure
+### - easy to configure
 - 1 mcu, > 6 i/o connections
     1. comp from seat
     2. comp from physics sensor